Dynamic cascading style sheets

 $Font_Size = 12;

-The problem is that in all the tests that I have performed, the default values (blue and 12 pt) were always returned meaning that $_SESSION[] was never set.
+The problem is that in all the tests that I have performed, the default values (black) was always returned meaning that $_SESSION[] was never set.
 I conclude that, if the values of the session variables are transmitted from page to page, they are not transmitted to the linked CSS file.
 Failure!

 Using the values stored in the accessibility cookies

 Suddenly, I had an idea.
 When any of the accessibility features is modified, the code creates a cookie with the value of the accessibility feature.
-Then, why not use these cookies to initialize the PHP variables in the CSS file? gtrolayout.php is a CSS file with embedded PHP code that looks like this:
+Then, why not use these cookies to initialize the PHP variables in the pseudo-CSS file? gtrolayout.php is a pseudo-CSS file with embedded PHP code that looks like this:

 <?php